All Products

 Description

-Import and export parameters in the TXT format
+Import and export parameters (TXT format)

-If you want to modify a large number of parameters or obtain instance parameter configurations, you can export a parameter file in the TXT format to your computer.
-The TXT file contains all parameter values of the RDS instance.
-After you modify the parameters, you can import the file to the RDS instance to apply the parameter changes.
+To modify multiple parameters at a time or obtain the parameter configuration of an instance, you can export the parameters to a local TXT file.
+This file contains all parameter values of the instance.
+After you modify the parameters in the file, you can import the file to the ApsaraDB RDS instance to apply the changes.

 3. Click OK.